Breast enlargement in males

 When to Contact a Medical Professional

-Call your health care provider if:
+Call your provider if:

 What to Expect at Your Office Visit

-Your health care provider will take a medical history and perform a physical examination.
+Your provider will take a medical history and perform a physical examination.

-Breast enlargement that is extreme, uneven, or does not go away may be embarrassing for an adolescent boy.
+Breast growth that is extreme, uneven, or does not go away may be embarrassing.
 Treatments that may be used in rare situations are:

-Ali O, Donohue PA.
+Ali O, Donohoue PA.
 Gynecomastia.
-In: Kliegman RM, Stanton BF, Geme JW, Schor NF, Behrman RE, eds.
+In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 579.
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 585.

-Review Date: 7/26/2011
+Review Date: 10/24/2016